qiskit-community/qiskit-dell-runtime/doc/intro.md

 SSO integration is off by default, so that users can easily set up a sandbox environment.
 There is existing integration hooks built into the platform for easy integration with various SSO systems.

 ### Multi-Backend Support
-By default, the quantum execution will be processed by [Qiskit Aer] simulation engine.
+By default, the quantum execution will be processed by [Qiskit Aer](https://github.com/Qiskit/qiskit-aer) simulation engine.
 Users can modify the quantum backend by specifying `backend-name` in the job input parameter.
-Custom code adjustment can be made to support multiple [qiskit backends](), including other emulation, simulation and QPU backends.
+Custom code adjustment can be made to support multiple [Qiskit backends](https://qiskit.org/documentation/stubs/qiskit.providers.ibmq.IBMQBackend.html), including other emulation, simulation and QPU backends.

 ## Emulation vs Simulation
 While simulation engines execute quantum circuits to measure probablistic outcome, emulation engines calculate outcome for algorithms with deterministic calculations.